newnes/Time-Series-Sound/README.md

 Series Sound is a Python-based tool that converts financial time series data into an audible representation.
 By analyzing percentage changes and extracting the fundamental frequency via FFT, it assigns harmonic frequencies to each data point and generates a sequence of musical notes.
 The result is a WAV audio file that allows traders and analysts to "hear" the market movements.

+### How it works:

+1. Spectral analysis: The script applies a Hann window and FFT to the time series to detect the fundamental frequency (or uses a default of 440 Hz).

+2. Normalization: Percentage changes are smoothed and scaled to control the dynamic range.

+3. Harmonic mapping: Frequencies are multiplied by just intonation proportions (unison, major third, fifth, etc.) to create harmonic richness.

+4. MIDI conversion: Each frequency is converted to the nearest MIDI note for labeling.

+5. Audio synthesis: Pure tones are generated for each data point and concatenated into a WAV file.